Chief in charge of intel before Capitol riot returns to post

 “In that temporary position, Chief Pittman led the Department through numerous reviews.
 She also directed and led improvements to pivot the USCP towards an intelligence based protective agency,” the agency said of Pittman’s time as police chief.

-As the temporary public face of the department, Pittman conceded to Congress at a February hearing that multiple levels of failures allowed pro-Trump rioters to storm the building but dispute the notion that law enforcement had failed to take the threat seriously, noting how Capitol Police several days before the riot had distributed an internal document warning that extremists were poised for violence.
+As the temporary public face of the department, Pittman conceded to Congress at a February hearing that multiple levels of failures allowed rioters to storm the building.
+But she disputed the notion that law enforcement had failed to take the threat seriously, noting how Capitol Police several days before the riot had distributed an internal document warning that extremists were poised for violence.

+A Jan.
+3 memo, for instance, warned of a “significantly dangerous situation for law enforcement and the general public alike.”

-But none of the assessments envisioned the deadly violence that actually happened when thousands of Trump loyalists overran the building, and police officials have repeatedly said they had no intelligence to suggest that would happen.
+But none of the assessments envisioned the deadly violence that actually happened when huge crowds of Trump loyalists overran the building as Congress was gathered to certify the results of the presidential election.
+Police officials have repeatedly said they had no intelligence to suggest that would happen.

 “What the intelligence didn’t reveal was the large-scale demonstration would become a large-scale attack on the Capitol Building as there was no specific, credible intelligence about such an attack,” the department said in a statement.